Colleges by Location

 Student Organizations

-Based on the most up-to-date information available, there are 50 open-membership organizations at Champlain College.
-The student organization that attracts the greatest number of students is Outing Club/Skiing Snowboarding Club, followed by Champlain Players (theater group) and community service organization.
-Other popular student organizations at this school are International Club and Diversity Champlain.
+There are 50 student organizations and groups with open membership at this school.
+The most popular student organization is Outing Club/Skiing Snowboarding Club, followed by Champlain Players (theater group) and community service organization.
+Other popular organizations among the students at Champlain College are International Club and Diversity Champlain.

-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
-Champlain College publishes its own newspaper and has its own radio station.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
+For students looking to explore media and communication, Champlain College publishes its own newspaper and has its own radio station.

 Student Services

-Champlain College has a number of services crucial for a comfortable and safe life on campus.
+Champlain College offers a number of services vital for a comfortable and safe life on campus.

 There are 24-hour emergency phone and alarm devices.
-Dormitory entrances at the school are electronically operated.
-There is a 24-hour security patrol.
-The after-hours transportation/escort service is available.
+There are electronically operated dormitory entrances.
+There is a round-the-clock security patrol.
+The late-night transport/escort service is available.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Champlain College.

-All in all, campus life at Champlain College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Champlain College is rich and vibrant and provides everything most students need.

 Career Services